- U.S.* citizen

 *Special Note: In addition to the 32 awards offered each year to U.S. citizens and permanent residents, additional scholarships are available to citizens of the following countries: Australia, Bermuda, Canada, China, East Africa (including Uganda, Tanzania, Rwanda, South Sudan and Burundi), Germany, Hong Kong, India, Israel, Jamaica and the Commonwealth Caribbean (includes Antigua, Bahamas, Barbados, Belize, Trinidad & Tobago, Jamaica, Dominica, Grenada, Guyana, St. Lucia, St. Vincent, St. Kitts-Nevis, Montserrat, Anguilla, the Turks and Caicos Islands, Cayman Islands and British Virgin Islands), Kenya, Malaysia, New Zealand, Pakistan, Singapore, Southern Africa (including South Africa, Botswana, Lesotho, Malawi, Namibia, and Swaziland), Syria, Jordan, Lebannon, Palestine, United Arab Emirates, West Africa (Including Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, the island of Saint Helena, Senegal, Sierra Leone, São Tomé and Principe and Togo), Zambia and Zimbabwe.

-Two new Global Scholarships will be available to candidates from any country that is not an existing Rhodes jurisdiction.
+Two Global Scholarships are available to candidates from any country that is not an existing Rhodes jurisdiction.

-The Rhodes Scholarship has a campus process and requires a Stanford endorsement.
+The Rhodes Scholarship has a campus process and requires a Stanford endorsement for U.S. students, Canadian students and Rhodes Global Award applicants.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
-The campus deadline is always in early September and the national deadline in early October.
+The campus deadline is typically in early August and the national deadline typically in early October.
 The application process is lengthy and requires many months of preparation.

 Should I apply?